mariakopsacheili/PowerBI-project-Apple-Store/README.md

 # Authors: Maria Kopsacheili, Giannis Angelidakis

 # 📌 Overview
-This project involves the creation of a Power BI dashboard designed to visualize and analyze data related to app performance in the Apple Store.
-The dashboard provides insights into app ratings, revenue and genre popularity.
-The goal of this analysis is to give us insights for the development of  a new app.
+This Power BI dashboard provides insights into app performance on the Apple Store.
+The analysis includes app ratings, revenue trends, age groups, app pricing (paid or free), and genre popularity for the year 2017.
+By visualizing key metrics, stakeholders can make data-driven decisions to optimize app design and strategy.

 # 🧩 Features
 - App Ratings Analysis: Visualizes the normalized ratings of top apps.